-The Russian Tank So Hard to Destroy One Tactic Used was Simply to Run Over Anti-Tank Guns With It
+The Russian Tank So Hard to Destroy It Sometimes Simply Ran Over Anti-Tank Guns to Take Them Out

 The KV-1 and KV-2 are recognised as being amongst the most heavily armoured tanks deployed during WW2.
 At least initially largely impervious to anything less than a direct, point-blank hit from a dedicated anti-tank weapon, the KV series was so formidable that the first time the Wehrmacht encountered them, Soviet soldiers destroyed dozens of anti-tank guns by simply driving towards them in a straight line and running them over.

 Introduced in 1939 and named for famed Soviet officer Kliment Voroshilov- a man who once personally tried to attack a German tank division with a pistol- the KV series was designed to replace the T-35 heavy tank, which was somewhat mechanically unreliable and costly to produce.
 The extremely heavily armoured KV series was first deployed during the Soviet Union’s 1939 war with the Finnish and then subsequently used throughout WW2.

 The KV series was effectively designed with a single feature in mind- survivability.
 Towards this end, it was equipped with exceptionally thick armor.
 While this thickness varied somewhat based on model, for reference the KV-1 boasted armor that was 90 millimeters thick (3.5 inches) on the front and 70 millimeters (2.8 inches) on the rear and sides.